Original photographs by

 In 1538, the Spanish founded another new city in their Bolivian Colony, and they called it La Plata, the Silver, in reference to the nearby mines that were the source of the city’s wealth.
 La Plata was reknowned for it’s beautiful architecture, churches and government buildings and fine houses, all painted white.
 If Potosi was where the Spanish Dons made their money, La Plata is where they spent it.
 The slightly lower altitude, a mere 9,200 feet, gave La Plata a more salubrious climate, so most of the upper class in the Bolivian Colony preferred it to Potosi or La Paz.

-When the tide of revolution swept through the region, early in 19th century, Bolivia became an independent country.
+When the tide of revolution swept through the region, early in the 19th century, Bolivia became an independent country.
 In 1839, La Plata was chosen to be the official capital of the new Republic, and the name of the city was changed to Sucre, in honor of Jose Antonio de Sucre, the leader of Bolivia’s fight for independence from Spain.
 Sucre is still the official capital of Bolivia, even though most government functions take place in La Paz.

 The Historic City of Sucre has been recognized by UNESCO as a World Heritage Site of unique cultural significance, the best preserved example of Spanish Colonial Architecture still in existence.
 These photos of Sucre, like all the others in this post, were taken in 1971.
 The focus is on the native people in the outdoor market—and on their hats!
 The light-colored hats with the narrow brims and the tall slightly pointed crowns are unique to this part of Bolivia, worn by both the men and the women of a particular village or ethnic group.
 They appear to be herders, bringing their animals to market.